Birth Control Patch Overview

 The patch can be obtained through a prescription.
 It is an affordable form of birth control.
 Your gynecologist can give you all of the information and assess whether the patch is an acceptable and effective form of birth control for you.

-Please contact the office of the Women’s Specialists of Plano, a group of gynecologists servicing the greater north Dallas area, for additional resources on available birth control options, or to learn more about the birth control patch, Ortho Evra.
+Please contact the office of Women’s Specialists of Plano, a group of board certified OBGYNs servicing the Plano, Frisco and Dallas, Texas area, for additional resources on the birth control patch (“The Patch”).